UPD: This post was edited and updated in February 2025.

 - A forever-free plan with 3 profiles

-- Proxy manager
+- Easy-to-use Proxy manager

 - Mobile app and web version with cloud-based profile launching